 'We don't retreat in face of America': Iran president

-Iran's President Hassan Rouhani said the Islamic republic's response on Wednesday to a US strike that killed one of its general shows "we don't retreat in the face of America".
-"If America has committed a crime... it should know that it will receive a decisive response," Rouhani said in a televised address, hours after Iran fired missiles at Iraqi bases housing US troops.
+Iran's President Hassan Rouhani said the Islamic republic's response on Wednesday to a US strike that killed one of its generals shows "we don't retreat in the face of America".
+"If America has committed a crime... it should know that it will receive a decisive response," Rouhani said in a televised address.

 "If they are wise, they won't take any other action at this juncture."
+The remarks came hours after Iran fired a wave of missiles at Iraqi bases housing US troops in retaliation for the assassination of Qasem Soleimani.
+But Rouhani said it would not be enough if Iran's armed forces hit back for any other action taken by the United States.

+"In my view, America must receive the main response from the nations of the region," he said.
+The president was repeating a common refrain among Iranian officials since the assassination that Soleimani's death will see US forces leave the region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)